PeterAlesio/Stocks-Analysis/README.md

  - The code produced the results that Steve was looking for

 ### Cons
- -Need for variable definition creates a more complicated looking code -Having the code loop through this small set of tickers is fine, but it will cause memeory problem if the data set was much larger
+ - Need for variable definition creates a more complicated looking code
+ - Having the code loop through this small set of tickers is fine, but it will cause memeory problem if the data set was much larger